JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fb/Pelargonium_triste_4.jpg/852px-Pelargonium_triste_4.jpg" title="_Pelargonium triste_ has not been widely hybridized and cultural interest in the plant is limited mainly to those who appreciate its historical importance. _Pelargonium triste_ at the University of California Botanical Garden, Berkeley, California, Stan Shebs, April 2007, Wikimedia Commons, CC BY-SA 3.0">

 <param ve-entity eid="Q1043" title="Carl Linnaeus">
 In the wake of that initial nomenclature confusion, botanists of the seventeenth century struggled to disentangle the genera _Pelargonium_ and _Geranium_.
-For a more in-depth discussion of the nomenclature history of _Pelargonium_ see the interactive timeline, at right, which provides insights about why there is still confusion surrounding the name and taxonomic designation of pelargoniums.
+For a more in-depth discussion of the nomenclature history of _Pelargonium_ see the interactive timeline, at right, which provides insights about why there is still confusion surrounding the name and taxonomic designation of pelargoniums.[^ref11]
 <param ve-storiiies id="9b1fm" title="_A Brief History of Pelargonium's Nomenclature_, Yao Jiang">

 ### New Technologies and the Making of the Modern Pelargonium